JexApi/jex-official-api-docs/web-socket-streams.md

 ## General WSS information

-- The base endpoint is:: wss://ws.jex.com
+- The base endpoint is:: wss://ws.jex.com or wss://testnetws.jex.com
 * Streams can be accessed either in a single raw stream or in a combined stream
 * Raw streams are accessed at **/ws/\<streamName\>**
 * Combined streams are accessed at **/stream?streams=\<streamName1\>/\<streamName2\>/\<streamName3\>**